kimmyd70/chess_board/README.md

 ## Configuration and Technologies
 __________

 The user must have Python and all associated dependencies installed.
-Poetry was used to create the project and the program is run by typing  `pythonic_garage_band.py` in the command line
+The project is run inline using a Jupyter notebook
 ___________
 ## Changes
 __________